mmirudeea/website/website/versioned_docs/version-acs_cc/project/2025/razvan.mihaescu/index.md

 The **Rasperry Pi Pico 2W** will be the main microcontroller of the project.
 It will be connected to multiple sensors that will monitor the air quality in the house.

 The **sensors** will be connected to the microcontroller using I2C or SPI communication.
 The data from the sensors will be read by the microcontroller and will be displayed on the **LCD display**.
-This data will be stored on a MicroSD card to be able to show graphs of the data over time on the **LCD display**.
-The microcontroller will also be connected to a Wi-Fi network and will send alerts to the user if the air quality is bad.
+This data will be sent through a **Wi-Fi network** to a **server** that will store the data in a database.
+The user will be able to access this data from his computer and analyze it over time.

 There will also be mechanisms to prevend the rise of the temperature and humidity in the house, like **a fan** that will be turned on automatically if the temperature or humidity is too high.